 Nowadays, you can find several options of stylish frames to suit your face and personality.
-But contact lenses have also come a long way.
+But if you prefer the convenience of contact lenses, there are tons of options available!
 With a contact lens exam and fitting, your optometrist can help determine the best lens for your lifestyle and vision needs.

 If you are considering a new look, transitioning from eyeglasses to contacts, changing your prescription or type of contact lens, and worried about the adjustment, don’t be.
 We include some tips to help you through that adjustment period.